mrbillupmc/hcos_examples/getting_started/java/README.md

 ```

 # Use It!
 At this point the API classes should be able to be referenced in the target project.
-See __DemoClient__ and __DemoClientTest__ for straightforward examples of usage.
+See __GettingStarted__ and __GettingStartedTest__ for straightforward examples of usage.
 If you have a proper ```Configuration.json``` file you should be able to run the example from the command line.

 ```
 $ ./mvnw clean test